mat1432/Best-Ruler-Stats-Configurable/README.md

 Like above, to ensure likely compatability.

 Though, I am considering adding a second vesion of this mod that uses strictly On Actions.
+(No guarantee)

 The theory is it will boost performance (marginally) by only running its complex checks when Rulers ascend, heirs are born/elected and consorts are added.
 (AKA Event-based scripting)